 4. What is the duration of the exam?

-Five hours.
+Five hours in total.
 2 hours 30 minutes for the Maths Paper and 2 hours 30 Minutes for the GAT paper.

 5. What standard will the questions be of?